s1r0n/lightning-path/AI/index.md

 ## Lightning Path Main Page (LPM)

-Presents Abraham Maslow's vision of Eupsychia (in LP terms a [Harmonic Social Structure](https://spiritwiki.lightningpath.org/index.php/Harmonic_Social_Structure), a psychologically healthy society that meets the [Seven Essential Needs](https://spiritwiki.lightningpath.org/index.php/Seven_Essential_Needs)] and supports human flourishing rather than mere material accumulation.
+The [LPM](https://www.lightningpath.org) presents Abraham Maslow's vision of Eupsychia (in LP terms a [Harmonic Social Structure](https://spiritwiki.lightningpath.org/index.php/Harmonic_Social_Structure), a psychologically healthy society that meets the [Seven Essential Needs](https://spiritwiki.lightningpath.org/index.php/Seven_Essential_Needs)] and supports human flourishing rather than mere material accumulation.
+The LP is devoted to actualizing a true, global Eupsychia.

 ## LP Patreon (LPP)

-The support and curriculum hub of the LP.
+The [LPP](https://www.patreon.com/c/LightningPath) is the support and curriculum hub of the LP.
+It contains curriculum aimed K12, with some advanced level content.
+It is designed as the a globally accessible presentation of LP materials.

 ---